Canon 600D vs Olympus PEN-F

 |17.9 MP, APS-C Sensor||20.2 MP, Four Thirds Sensor|

 |1080/30p Video||1080/60p Video|

 |3.0" LCD, 1040k dots||3.0" LCD, 1037k dots|

 |3.7 shutter flaps per second||10 shutter flaps per second|

 |440 shots per battery charge||330 shots per battery charge|

 |133 x 100 x 80 mm, 570 g||125 x 72 x 37 mm, 427 g|

 Body comparison: Canon 600D vs Olympus PEN-F

 The physical size and weight of the Canon 600D and the Olympus PEN-F are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 600D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is considerably smaller (32 percent) than the Canon 600D.
 Moreover, the PEN-F is markedly lighter (25 percent) than the 600D.
 In this context, it is worth noting that neither the 600D nor the PEN-F are weather-sealed.